amandaghassaei/gpu-io/README.md

 ## Compatibility with Threejs

-gpu-io can share a webgl context with threejs so that both libraries will be able to access shared memory on the gpu:
+gpu-io can share a webgl context with Threejs so that both libraries will be able to access shared memory on the gpu:

 ```js
 import THREE from 'three';